-The main aim of this regulation is to increase the state's income from extractive industries, e.g. for minerals and coal, through domestic processing and to add jobs for the people in Indonesia.
+The main aim of this regulation is to increase the state's income from extractive industries, e. g. from minerals and coal, through domestic processing, and to add jobs for the people in Indonesia.
 Previously, Indonesia only exported raw materials.
-In early December 2013, the minister of finance, Chatib Basri, mentioned that the implementation of the Mining Law 4/2009 is expected to increase state's income significantly, rocketing from 4.9 billion in 2013 to 9 billion USD in 2015.
+In early December 2013, the Minister of Finance, Chatib Basri, mentioned that the implementation of the Mining Law 4/2009 is expected to increase the state's income significantly, rocketing from 4.9 billion USD in 2013 to 9 billion USD in 2015.

-To pursue what is stipulated in Article 107 of Mining Law 4/2009, in early February of 2010 the Indonesian government issued GR 23/2010 which in article 112 (4) resounds the duty for mining companies to undertake the in-country mineral processing and refining at the latest within a period of 5 years from the entry-intoforce of Mining Law 4/2009.
+To pursue what is stipulated in Article 107 of Mining Law 4/2009, in early February of 2010 the Indonesian government issued GR 23/2010 which in article 112 (4) resounds the duty of mining companies to undertake the in-country mineral processing and refining at the latest within a period of 5 years from the entry-intoforce of Mining Law 4/2009.
 It meant that no later than January 12, 2014, every mining company was under the obligation to have their own mineral processing and refinery plant.

-Three years later, the government then issued ministry-level regulation to sketch a more detail pathway about minerals and their threshold concentration to be exported in MEMR MR 20/2013.
+Three years later, the government then issued a ministry-level regulation to outline a more detailed pathway about minerals and their threshold concentration for exports, in MEMR MR 20/2013.
 Let's take copper and nickel as examples: Copper can be treated as exported commodities in the form of Cu-metal after refinement in such a way that it has more than 99.9% of Cu concentration.
 While for nickel, to be able to export it in the form of nickel pig iron, a company has to smelt it to reach more than 6% of nickel after smelting.
 However, on January 11, 2014, the government passed two pieces of legislation that are basically contrary to their predecessor.
 The GR 1/2014 is an amendment to GR 23/2010.
-This newly enacted rule explains that article 112 (4) c in GR 23/2010, which carried a company's obligation to build refinery plants no later than 5 years from the enactment of Mining Law 4/2009, was removed.
+This newly enacted rule explains that article 112 (4) c in GR 23/2010, which carried a company's obligation to build refinery plants no later than 5 years after the enactment of Mining Law 4/2009, was removed.

-Meanwhile, the second one, MEMR MR 1/2014, which was published in conjunction with GR 1/2014, contains many changes to manage mineral commodities.
-For instance, the way copper, nickel, and iron sand can be exported.
+Meanwhile, the second one, MEMR MR 1/2014, which was published in conjunction with GR 1/2014, contains many changes to the management of mineral commodities, for instance, the way copper, nickel, and iron sand may be exported.
 For copper, the term "refinement" was replaced with "processing."
-This replacement also means a change in the minimum threshold of exported commodity for copper: It jumped down to only 15% for copper concentrate from an obligation for companies to refine it to Cu-metal $\geq$ 99,9%.
-As for nickel, 4% concentration of nickel pig iron can already be exported.
+This replacement also means a change in the minimum threshold of commodity exports for copper: It jumped down to only 15% for copper concentrate from a previous obligation for companies to refine it to Cu-metal $\geq$ 99,9%.
+As for nickel, a 4% concentration of nickel pig iron may already be exported.
 And iron sand is now allowed to be exported when exceeding 58% Fe, marking a substantial decrease from MEMR MR 20/2013 which required refinement up to 90% Fe.

-To "ensure the availability of raw materials and refining mineral processing industry and the conservation of natural resources," on January 2014, the minister of finance issued rule number 6/PMK.011/2014 which governs mineral export tax rates for commodities like copper, iron, manganese, lead, zinc, and titanium, which in general progressively increase from 2014 till 2016.
+To "ensure the availability of raw materials and a refining mineral processing industry, and the conservation of natural resources," on January 2014, the Minister of Finance issued rule number 6/PMK.011/2014 which governs mineral export tax rates for commodities like copper, iron, manganese, lead, zinc, and titanium.
+In general, tax rates progressively increase from 2014 until 2016.

-The evolution of mining's regulatory changes in Indonesia since 2009 is shown in Table 1 above.
-In addition to copper, nickel, and iron sand there are actually many commodities that are mentioned at MEMR MR 20/2013 and 1/2014, such as tin, gold, manganese, bauxite, iron ore, etc. Yet, this paper is only taking three commodities to illustrate the flow of logic within the regulations' tree.
+The evolution of mining regulatory changes in Indonesia since 2009 is shown in Table 1 above.
+In addition to copper, nickel, and iron sand there are actually many commodities that are mentioned in MEMR MR 20/2013 and 1/2014, such as tin, gold, manganese, bauxite, iron ore, etc. Yet, this paper is only taking three commodities to illustrate the logic within the regulations' tree.